Dehumidifier for 3000 Square Feet

 Basement Adjustment

-If part of the 3,000 sq ft includes basement area, moisture load typically increases.
+If part of the 3,000 sq ft includes basement area, assume higher moisture load.

 Climate Adjustment